WPAW: History

-The station's original calls were WAIR-FM (sister station and simulcast partner to current WPOL).
-The station was known as "Fresh Air 93".
-In the late-1960s the station began separate programming with religious during the day and beautiful music at night, with the call letters WGPL.
+The station's original calls were WAIR-FM (sister station and simulcast partner to WAIR).
+The station signed on August 24, 1947 and the first program was a First Baptist Church service.
+By 1966 WAIR-FM had "adult, middle-of-the-road music" with strings and show tunes.
+At one time the station was known as "Fresh Air 93".
+In the late-1960s the station had religious during the day and beautiful music at night, with the call letters WGPL.

 In 1979, the station returned to a partial simulcast of a Top-40 format with WAIR, but the 93.1 station took on the calls WSEZ and the combination was collectively known as Z-93.

 In the 1980s WSEZ completely separated from WAIR, playing Top 40 and later album-oriented rock.
 In 1985, one-fourth of WAIR programming was a simulcast of WSEZ.
-On March 6, 1987, the station became WMQX "93-Mix", an adult contemporary station playing hits of the 1960s, 1970s and 1980s with "less talk, more variety".
-The WMQX letters stayed during the station's entire tenure as an Oldies station, which began in 1990.
+Rock music on WSEZ did not last after the debut of Rock 92 On March 6, 1987, the station became WMQX "93-Mix", an adult contemporary station playing hits of the 1960s, 1970s and 1980s with "less talk, more variety".
+The WMQX letters stayed during the station's entire tenure as an oldies station, which began in 1990.
 The format change, along with a name change to Oldies 93-Point-Fun, boosted the station's popularity.
 Later the name changed to simply, Oldies 93.

-In 1997, a man named Kris Abrams became program director of the station & billed it as "The Triad's '60s Specialists".
+In 1997, Kris Abrams became program director of the station & billed it as "The Triad's '60s Specialists".
 The station's slogan became "All Oldies, All The Time".
 Features on the station were "Waking Up with Jack Armstrong, "The All-request Lunch", and "The Top 5 at 5".

-DJs on the Station at this time were Jack Armstrong, Kris Abrams, Dave Solomon, Gary Ross and Max McGann.
+DJs on the Station at this time were Armstrong, Abrams, Dave Solomon, Gary Ross and Max McGann.